 August 5, 2009

-After lunch we drive the 32-mile tourist loop, stopping at several spots to observe the wildlife and do a few short hikes.
+After lunch we drive the 32-mile tourist loop, stopping at several spots including Buck Hill Trail to observe the wildlife and do a few short hikes.
 We see more buffalo, a couple wild horses in the distance, and loads of prairie dog towns.
 While watching one prairie dog town Aimee points at this large buzzard taking off.
-Or at least we thought it was a buzzard until Aimee noticed a hapless Prairie Dog in its talons.
+Or at least we thought it was until Aimee noticed a hapless Prairie Dog in its talons.
 That isn’t a vulture, it is a Golden Eagle.
 I guess the prairie dog town spotters need to look upward for danger too.

-We spend the night at the parks campground where we listen to a very boring ranger talk.
+We spend the night at the park campground where we listen to a very boring ranger talk.
 This is definitely not the norm.

 0 Comments: